Turn your clinic into a training post for GP registrars

 Our commitment to you

 Our Customer Service Charter demonstrates our commitment to provide every customer with professional, respectful and friendly levels of service.
 View our customer service charter.

 How do you become a training post?

-Please note, GPTQ is currently evaluating our training post capacity needs and we are therefore not accepting applications from potential new training posts in the MMM 1 and 2 zones at this time.
-If you are interested in becoming a training post and are in the MMM 1 and 2 zones, please complete an Expression of Interest and we will contact you at a future date.
+Please note, GPTQ is not currently accepting new accreditations in the Brisbane and Gold Coast regions (MM 1 – 2 zones).
+If you are interested in becoming a training post and are in the Darling Downs and West Moreton region (MMM 2 – 7 zones), please complete an Expression of Interest and we will contact you.
 Thank you for your understanding.

 The process for applying for accreditation or reaccreditation is:

 - Read the GPTQ Facility Accreditation Application Guide – RACGP and/or GPTQ Facility Accreditation Application Guide – ACRRM in conjunction with the RACGP and/or ACRRM Standards.
 The Standards can be accessed within the Guide.

 - Complete a self-assessment and collate documentary evidence.

 - Complete the online GPTQ Facility Accreditation Application.